mrjcgoodwin/MarkupGoogleTranslate/README.md

 ### Changelogs

+[V0.1.6] - "Admitted" roles to view the drop down-menu (useful for testing or pre-prod).

 [V0.1.5] - "Surgical" override for specific starting language.

 Added public function ```isEnabled()``` to check via API if the module is enabled (useful in conditions for outputting something else in case the module is not enabled, but still installed).